kendallroth/payme/README.md

 Version `4.10.0` of `react-native-paper` has issues with TypeScript for any component based upon the `Text` component.
 Downgrading to `3.9.2` resolves the issues without missing many additional features.

+By default, the `BottomNavigation` component mounts tabs lazily.
+However, this caused several issues that resulted in disabling (via patch) the lazy mounting.
+The biggest issue was that navigating to "EventDetails" (from Home) _before_ mounting the "EventsTab" would mean the "EventList" screen was not included in history, resulting in strange back behaviour.

 #### `@react-navigation/material-bottom-tabs`